Resources | Business Agility

 Current trends around prioritisation for larger organisations

-When we ask organisations about prioritisation, it often makes people feel overwhelmed, undervalued and confused.
-Their current methods often appear superficial and shortsighted and they become slightly excited by the prospect of prioritising the work in an ordered list matched to capacity.
-This is because the people we speak to are often faced with more work and ideas that they want to fulfil, than they often have capacity to do so.
+When we ask organizations about prioritization during Agile Transformation Development, it often leads to feelings of being overwhelmed, undervalued, and confused.
+Their current methods can seem superficial and shortsighted, making the idea of prioritizing work in an ordered list matched to capacity somewhat exciting.
+This is because people often face more work and ideas than they have the capacity to fulfill.
 Does that sound familiar to you?
 If so, read on!

-• that teams want to work smarter to feel more fulfilled at work;
+• Teams wanting to work smarter to feel more fulfilled at work.

-• teams want to further embrace accountability and do more meaningful work rather than simply fulfil orders;
+• Teams seeking to embrace accountability and do more meaningful work rather than simply fulfill orders.

-• team members want to shed the ‘guilt’ of letting go of work… so that they can achieve great things
+• Team members wishing to shed the ‘guilt’ of letting go of work to achieve great things.

-• and we shift to use conversations and prioritisation tools to align on priorities collectively as a team
+• Shifting to use conversations and prioritization tools to collectively align on priorities.

-It’s important to prioritise effectively in organisations, for the following reasons:
+It’s important to prioritize effectively in organizations for the following reasons:

-• To focus on delivering value: Prioritising ensures that the most important and valuable tasks are completed first allowing teams to deliver value early and frequently
+• Focus on delivering value: Prioritizing ensures that the most important and valuable tasks are completed first, allowing teams to deliver value early and frequently.

-• It helps with flexibility: helps the team to adapt to changing business environment and requirements.
-By shifting priorities, teams ensure that the most valuable and important tasks are always being delivered first
+• Enhance flexibility: Helps the team adapt to changing business environments and requirements.
+By shifting priorities, teams ensure that the most valuable and important tasks are always being delivered first.

-• To make effective use of people and time: To ensure that we are always working on things of high value
+• Effective use of people and time: Ensures that we are always working on high-value tasks.

-• Reduce risks: by addressing the most critical tasks first, it helps us to identify and manage risks
+• Reduce risks: By addressing the most critical tasks first, it helps identify and manage risks.

 Without including an exhaustive list, there are many methods by which you can prioritise (here are some) you can find lots of information about each online without going into more detail here: